-- Only authorized personnel may attempt to fix hardware problems with college-owned computer systems, printers, or other devices.
-Such problems should be reported to ITS:.
+- Only authorized personnel may attempt to fix hardware problems with college-owned systems, printers, or other devices.
+Such problems should be reported to ITS.

 Copyright and License Protections

-The author of a text or the creator of a graphic, program, or application is protected by copyright law unless s/he specifically releases that work into the public domain.
+The author of a text or the creator of a graphic, program, or application is protected by copyright law unless they specifically release that work into the public domain.
 In accordance with the college’s policies governing the treatment of copyrighted materials, users should always obtain written permission from the original author(s) before copying electronic materials that are not in the public domain.

-- No user may copy, or attempt to copy, any proprietary or licensed software provided by or installed on college owned resources.
-Copyright laws and license agreements protect much of the software and data that reside on the college’s computer facilities.
+- No user may copy or attempt to copy any proprietary or licensed software provided by or installed on college-owned resources.
+Copyright laws and license agreements protect much of the software and data that reside on the college’s systems.
 Unauthorized duplication of software may subject users and the college to both civil and criminal penalties under the United States Copyright Act.

 - Stolen or bootleg copies of software are not allowed on any Colorado College computing systems.

-- All shareware programs must be registered in accordance with their license and use provisions.
+- All software programs must be registered in accordance with their license and use provisions.